Israel and the Syrian civil war

+Israel has occasionally intervened in the Syrian civil war since it began in March 2011, with Israeli airstrikes targeting Iranian and Hezbollah forces.
+After the fall of the Assad regime on December 8, 2024, Israel invaded Syria.

-Israel's official position on the Syrian Civil War has been strict neutrality.
-However, Israel has become involved politically and militarily to prevent the growing influence and entrenchment of Iranian forces and its proxies throughout Syria.
-Israel's military activity, officially called Operation Chess, has primarily been limited to missile and air strikes targeting Iranian facilities in Syria as well as those of its proxies, especially Hezbollah.
-These attacks were not officially acknowledged before 2017.
-Israel has also carried out air strikes in Syria to disrupt weapons shipments to Hezbollah.
-By August 2022, the UK investigative non-profit Airwars estimated that 17-45 civilians were killed and another 42-101 civilians were wounded by Israeli airstrikes in Syria since 2013.
-Syrian reports place these figures much lower than other other foreign actors in the conflict.
-Israel has also provided humanitarian aid to victims of the civil war from 2013 to September 2018, an effort that was ramped up after June 2016 with the launch of Operation Good Neighbour.
+From 2011 to 2017, the official position of Israel has been that of strict neutrality.
+However, due to the Iranian intervention in the conflict, which began in 2013, it has become involved both politically and militarily in attempts to prevent the growing influence and entrenchment of Iranian troops and proxies throughout Syria.
+Dubbed Operation Chess, Israeli military activity in Syria has primarily been limited to aerial and missile strikes targeting facilities used by Iran and its proxy forces, especially Hezbollah, which entered Syria from Lebanon shortly after the outbreak of the conflict.
+Before 2017, Israel did not officially acknowledge any of its operations within Syria, many of which have consisted of airstrikes to disrupt weapons shipments to Hezbollah personnel.

+By August 2022, the British investigative non-profit organization Airwars estimated that 17 to 45 civilians were killed and another 42 to 101 civilians were wounded by Israeli airstrikes in Syria since 2013; Syrian reports place these figures much lower than other foreign actors in the conflict.
+Between 2013 and September 2018, Israel also provided humanitarian aid to victims of the Syrian civil war, especially following the launch of Operation Good Neighbour in June 2016.

+During its December 2024 invasion, Israel took control of the United Nations Disengagement Observer Force (UNDOF) buffer zone in southern Syria.